About image

 Nina Thomas

-From my early career in the Royal Australian Air Force to roles in mining, accounting, and business ownership, my path ultimately led me to education, where I earned a Master’s in Gifted Education, a Master’s in Educational Psychology, and an Advanced Diploma in Psychotherapy.
-These diverse experiences provided valuable insights, further enriched by certifications in ADHD, ASD, counselling, dialectical behaviour therapy, neurolinguistic programming, hypnotherapy, and cognitive behaviour therapy.
-My expertise includes PTSD, trauma, anxiety, and executive functioning, with a focus on developing crucial coping skills.
-To expand my practice, I have also explored neuroscience in my spare time.
+My own path here was never a straight line.
+From an early career in the Royal Australian Air Force through roles in mining, accounting, and business ownership, I eventually found my way to education and psychotherapy.
+I hold Master's degrees in Gifted Education and Educational Psychology, a Graduate Diploma in Psychology, and an Advanced Diploma in Psychotherapy, along with certifications across ADHD, ASD, counselling, and a range of therapeutic modalities.
+My expertise spans PTSD, trauma, anxiety, and executive functioning, and in my own time I have explored neuroscience to extend this work.

 I have served as a Director for the Australian Association for the Education of the Gifted and Talented (AAEGT), where I chaired Gifted Awareness Week, and as a committee member for Gifted WA.
-I am also a proud member of the Australian Psychological Society (APS), dedicating my time to advocacy and education in the field of giftedness and neurodiversity.
+I am also a proud member of the Australian Psychological Society (APS), where I focus my time on advocacy and education across giftedness and neurodiversity.

 Taji Thomas